kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/Ideas/SpecStory - Configuration.md

    - Create a configuration file in the OSGi configuration directory with the PID `org.openhab.homekit`
    - The configuration can be managed through the OSGi Configuration Admin service

-The configuration changes take effect after the HomeKit binding is restarted or when the configuration is updated through the OSGi Configuration Admin service.
+The configuration changes take effect after the Homekit binding is restarted or when the configuration is updated through the OSGi Configuration Admin service.

 ---